“You were sealed in Him with the Holy Spirit of promise.” Ephesians 1:13

 Jesus’ Atoning Work

-Jesus the Messiah also protects our salvation through His atoning work.
+Jesus, the second of the triune godhead, also protects our salvation through His atoning work.
 First, John 6 tells us of Jesus’ obedience to the Father and what His will is for Jesus.

 “For I have come down from heaven, not to do My will, but the will of Him who sent Me.
 This is the will of Him who sent Me: that I should lose none of those He has given Me.”
 John 6:38-39